cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_SB_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The SB behavior shall be applied when the opcode is STORE and func3 is 0x0.

-.. requirement:: F_SB_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The lowest byte of the second parameter of SB shall be stored in memory at the address determined by the signed sum of its first and third parameters.
+  When the opcode is STORE and the func3 field is 0x0, the least-significant byte of the register pointed by the rs2 field shall be stored in memory at the address specified by the signed sum of the register pointed by the rs1 field and the immediate value.

 SH
 ``